 By reimagining our historic assets through the renovation and repurposing of buildings, and storytelling through a new public realm, we will encourage a healthier, active lifestyle.
 An active seafront will feature gym equipment along the promenade which can be used as part of a workout, or as a warmup or cooldown to the most easterly Park Run, which can be complimented by water-based activities such as paddle boarding or sailing, will help us tackle social isolation and improve overall fitness and confidence.

-Station Quarter (Station Square) is Lowestoft’s most important arrival space by rail, road and sea therefore should provide a welcoming experience that sets the tone for the rest of the town centre.
-The construction of the Gull Wing Third Crossing and reduced traffic on the Bascule Bridge provide an opportunity to regenerate Station Square and create a new environment.
+Station Quarter is Lowestoft’s most important arrival space by rail, road and sea, and should therefore provide a welcoming experience that sets the tone for the rest of the town centre.

 Improved public realm will provide a destination landing point and will encourage increased dwell time, increasing footfall and spend.
 The ambition is to grow and sustain an evening economy through enhanced leisure use and make the place more attractive to live and work.

 The continued decline of the town centre has been accelerated due to Covid-19, with a prevalence of vacant buildings and business closures.
 This project will build upon the recommendations as set out in the town centre masterplan, complementing planned development at the Station Quarter and Historic Quarter to repurpose the town centre for the future.